XiangpengHao/VeryPM/README.md

 void* mem = nullptr;
 posix_memalign(&mem, CACHELINE_SIZE, size);
 ```
-It's not safe to store the `mem` on the stack, thus requires the application to mantain an `allocation list`,
+Storing `mem` on the stack is not safe, thus requires the application to mantain an `allocation list`,
-or significantly change the implementation, so there is this function:
+or even change the implementation significantly, so there is this function:

 ```c++
 void* mem = garbage_list_.ReserveMemory();